Credit value: 30

 Guidance on selecting the dissertation

-Important information about the dissertation will be presented at the module choices fair (for date and time see link below).
+Important information about the dissertation will be presented at the module choices fair.
 If you are considering taking the dissertation module, it is strongly recommended that you attend.

 The Dissertation module is an opportunity for final-year students to produce a substantial piece of writing on a topic of their choice, with one-on-one supervision by a member of the faculty.